-As the Florida legislature begins its 2020 session, House Bill 1043 is making its way through the legislative process.
-The bill is designed to fix section 1006.23 of the Florida statutes which describes the criteria for determining when walking conditions are hazardous for students, and it provides transportation service eligibility for students who encounter those conditions.
+As the Florida legislature approaches its 2021 session, legislation designed to fix section 1006.23 of the Florida statutes will make its way through the legislative process.
+That statute describes the criteria for determining when walking conditions are hazardous for students, and it provides transportation service eligibility for students who encounter those conditions.

 At the heart of the need to provide safe access to public education is Article IX of the Florida Constitution which requires students to have safe public education because “The education of children is a fundamental value of the people of the State of Florida,” and it is “a paramount duty of the state to make adequate provision for the education of all children residing within its borders.”

 Then, Florida statutes extend the mandate for safe education to include safe access to education by requiring district school boards to provide transportation service for students when “transportation is necessary to provide adequate educational facilities and opportunities which otherwise would not be available.”

 In defining conditions that would pose barriers to educational facilities and opportunities, the statute says that 2 miles is too far for children to walk to school and requires district school boards to provide transportation service for students accordingly.
 Under the same premise, the law also requires transportation service for students who live within walking distance of school who would encounter hazardous walking conditions that would keep them from walking safely to and from school.